Have you just fired Steve Jobs or failed to hire the next Albert Einstein?

-Can your business really afford to miss out on tapping into the genius that may already be hidden within your organisation or that has just walked out of the door after an awkward interview?
+Can your business really afford to miss out on tapping into the genius that may already be hidden within your organisation?
+Or that has just walked out the door after an awkward interview?

-We help businesses discover a hidden “treasure trove” by tapping into the amazing skills and unique characteristics they possess.
+We help businesses to discover the hidden treasure of the autistic workforce by tapping into the amazing skills and unique characteristics they possess.
 Our profits go towards helping the skilled and talented autistic induviduals into employment.

 We provide training, workplace assessments and mediation packages for employers to enable them to tap into the unique skills and character of an autistic workforce.
 We have a proven record of using simple, effective strategies to get the best out of an autistic employee.